frankois944/KTViewModelBuilder/README.md

 ### Add the macro to your xcode project.

-Finally, add this package to your application.
+Finally, add this package to your application swift package dependencies.

 ```
 https://github.com/frankois944/KTViewModelBuilder